Skip to main content

 This guide specifically follows the steps for gathering data using Forms for Confluence.

 Step 1.
-Change global permissions
+Change your global permissions

-1. Click “Settings” in the top right of the navigation bar.
+1. Click Settings in the top right of the navigation bar.
 This will load a new page.

 A screenshot showing the Settings icon within a space in Confluence

-2. In the left-hand bar, go to “Global Permissions” to change who can access your content.
+2. In the left-hand bar, under Security, select Global Permissions to change who can access your content.

-3. Select the "Anonymous Access” tab, then click “Edit”.
-Select “Use Confluence” to give outside users access to your Space - more on that in a moment - and press “Save”.
+3. Select the Anonymous Access tab, then click Edit.
+Select Use Confluence” to give outside users access to your Space (don’t worry, we’ll restrict exactly what they can see in the next steps).

 A GIF showing a user changing access permissions in Confluence’s global permissions options